 Sustainable Hydropower Master Plan for Xe Kong Basin in Lao PDR

 Submitted to the Government of Lao PDR (GoL) in early February 2018, “The Master Plan” was developed by the Natural Heritage Institute (NHI) and a team of international experts to assist the GoL in implementing its Policy on Sustainable Hydropower Development that was decreed by the Prime Minister on January 12, 2015.
 The Master Plan has the potential to meet the country’s energy goals and preserve the last intact remnant of the Mekong River.
 NHI focuses on the Xe Kong tributary because of its irreplaceable fishery value and contribution of sediment all the way to the Mekong Delta.
 Up to 81 migratory species of fish and the livelihoods of millions are under threat from Lao’s hydropower development plans, including 7 large dams that are proposed for the mainstem of the Xe Kong.
 The Master Plan provides an alternative development scenario that would allow flushing of sediments and maintain a flow pattern conducive to the needs of the migratory fish.
 It also includes a solar/hydro hybrid alternative that would eliminate the need for new dams.
-The Master Plan has been endorsed by the Prime Minister of Lao through an official directive (dated 16 February 2018) to the relevant line ministries to adopt and implement the findings and recommendations of NHI’s Master Plan as the basis for further hydropower development for the entire nation.
+The Master Plan has been endorsed by the Prime Minister of Lao through two official directives (dated 16 February 2018 and 13 August 2018) to the relevant line ministries to adopt and implement the findings and recommendations of NHI’s Master Plan as the basis for further hydropower development for the entire nation.

 Today, the mainstream of the Xe Kong tributary is the last undeveloped major tributary in the Mekong River Basin, and its natural function remain unimpaired down the mainstream Mekong, through the Cambodian floodplains and the Tonle Sap Great Lake through the Vietnam Delta, to the South China Sea.
 However, there are currently seven hydropower dam sites on the Xe Kong that are being actively studied and the lowest six are located right in the prime migratory fish spawning habitat of the mainstream river.
 The lower reach of the Xe Kong River is characterized by a high level of fish biodiversity, amounting to 175 species, including ~81 migratory fish species.
 Fifteen species are exclusive to the Xe Kong River; they are neither found in any other Mekong River tributary nor anywhere else in the world.
 Many of these species must migrate upstream to spawning areas.
 Completing these migrations require unobstructed passage upstream, as well as the capacity for adults, larvae and juveniles to migrate or drift downstream.
 The livelihood benefit of the fishery resource, in terms of nutrition, income and employment, is crucial, particularly for rural poor, who have few other livelihood options.